PalFed/2-Factorial/readme.md

 # 2 Factorial web extension

-2 Factorial is a web extension aiming to provide additional, automated 2 factor authentication for websites that support it.
+2 Factorial is a web extension aiming to provide additional, automated 2 factor authentication with TOTP for websites that support it.

 On a supported web site, a user must create a secret that is saved in the extension as well as on the website.
 Once saved on the website, only devices with the 2 Factorial extension enabled that the user has entered this secret for